Sorry, you need to enable JavaScript to visit this website.

 Living With Lung Cancer

-Getting a cancer diagnosis brings about a lot of emotions.32
+Getting a cancer diagnosis can bring about a lot of emotions.38

-Each type of treatment has a different recovery journey, and some have long-term side effects.32
+Each type of treatment may have a different recovery journey, and some may have long-term side effects.38

 Maintaining a healthy lifestyle, with moderate physical activity and healthy foods, can help overall health.
-If you haven't quit smoking, quitting now may still benefit you.32
+If you haven't quit smoking, quitting now may still benefit you.38

 You may consider support from family, friends, and professionals or support groups.
-Many resources are available to answer questions or connect you to supportive care.32
+Many resources are available to answer questions or connect you to supportive care.38

-The outlook and survival time for lung cancer vary by stage, type of cancer, and molecular characteristics of the cancer, as well as by patient age and overall health, along with many other factors.
+The outlook and survival time for lung cancer vary by stage, type of cancer, and genetic characteristics of the cancer, as well as by patient age and overall health, along with many other factors.39

-Relative survival rates offer some insight into the outlook for specific types and stages of cancer by comparing the survival rates of people who have a disease with the survival rates of the general population.
-If a lung cancer patient’s five-year relative survival rate at diagnosis is 60%, the patient is 60% as likely to live five years as people who do not have the disease.34
+Relative survival rates offer some insight into an individual’s recovery by comparing the survival rates of people who have the same type and stage of cancer and the general population.
+For exmple, if a lung cancer patient’s five-year relative survival rate at diagnosis is 60 percent, the patient is 60 percent as likely to live five years after diagnosis as people who do not have the disease.39

-Newer treatment options steadily improve the approach to lung cancer treatment and the lung cancer survival rates.33
+People who are diagnosed now may have a better outlook than the current numbers show because newer treatment options steadily improve the approach to lung cancer treatment and the lung cancer survival rates.39

-• Five-year survival rates for NSCLC are estimated to be:33
+• Five-year survival rates for NSCLC are estimated to be:39

-• Localized disease, showing no sign that the cancer has spread outside the lung: 64%
+• Localized disease, showing no sign that the cancer has spread outside the lung: 65 percent

-• Regional disease, in which the cancer has spread to structures or lymph nodes outside the lung: 37%
+• Regional disease, in which the cancer has spread to nearby structures or lymph nodes outside the lung: 37 percent

-• Distant disease, in which the cancer has spread to distant parts of the body: 8%
+• Distant disease, in which the cancer has spread to distant parts of the body: 9 percent

 Global Impact of Lung Cancer